fatiando/website/index.rst

 =============

 We maintain several Python libraries which are in various stages of development: from early design to polished and published products.
-We'll be adding new projects to our toolkit in future (see you can :ref:`get involved <contribute>`).
+We'll also be adding new projects to our toolkit in the future (see how you can :ref:`get involved <contribute>`).

 .. raw:: html